Josh & Anna Duggar’s Marriage On The Rocks Alleges ‘Radar Online’

 After the story broke, both Josh and Anna Duggar moved back to Arkansas from Washington to be closer to his extended Duggar clan.
 It was then revealed that Duggar had an account on a website named Ashley Madison, a place where married people can find companionship and engage in extramarital affairs.
 It was also revealed that Josh Duggar had an addiction to pornography.

 Josh Duggar went to a faith-based rehabilitation center in Illinois for six months in order to deal with his issues.
-Anna Duggar stayed behind and lived with the Duggar clan along with the couple’s four children; Mackynzie, Michael, Marcus, Meredith, who was born just one month before the scandal that almost tore the duo apart.
+Anna Duggar stayed behind and lived with the Duggar clan along with the couple’s four children — Mackynzie, Michael, Marcus, and Meredith, who was born just one month before the scandal that almost tore the duo apart.
 The couple welcomed their fifth child together, Mason, in 2017.

 Since the scandal that almost imploded their marriage, the twosome has put on a happy face on social media.
 Neither Josh nor Anna Duggar has officially commented on the status of their union.